-The postgraduate fellowship hosted by the Centre for American Art at the Courtauld Institute of Art is designed to facilitate original, rigorous, and exciting research that investigates art from the United States or its role in an international context, circa 1500–1980.
-It offers a postdoctoral scholar the opportunity to pursue their own work while in residence for six months and to actively contribute to the academic programming of the Centre for American Art.
-The Terra Foundation fellow is able to consult local libraries and archives, including the Courtauld library, and benefit from access to Sackler Research Forum events.
+The postgraduate fellowship hosted by the Centre for American Art at the Courtauld Institute of Art is designed to facilitate original, rigorous, and exciting research that investigates art from the United States and in its international, transnational, and global contexts.
+Priority is given to projects that interrogate and broaden definitions of American art and are engaged in transforming or complicating how the story of American art is told.
+The fellowship offers a postdoctoral scholar the opportunity to pursue their own work while in residence for six months and to actively contribute to the academic programming of the Centre for American Art.
+The Terra Foundation fellow is able to consult local libraries and archives, including the Courtauld library, and benefit from access to events.

 Tom Day, PhD, University of Edinburgh

 “The Moving-Image as Subject and Practice in American Art, 1900-Present”

 Elizabeth Buhe, PhD, Institute of Fine Arts, New York University